Breathe

 They waited, until I no longer needed to cry.

-I told them everything.
-I could only cling to the attention.
 In intermittent speeches I confessed how I’d become the play thing of a demon.

-But, the more I cried to them, the presence of the demon felt weaker.
+But, the more I cried to them, the presence of the demon

-The thoughts that intruded my mind only moments ago felt bleaker.
+The thoughts that intruded my mind only moments ago felt

-I spent the rest of the morning speaking to each one in succession.
-It became a therapy session of family, gender and depression.
+I spent the rest of the morning speaking to each one in

 It became their mission to make sure I came out of it alive.

-It became their mission to make sure that I knew I deserved to be alive.
+It became their mission to make sure that I knew I deserved

-It became his mission, with a kiss, to let me know that he loved this person who was no longer El and wanted to be Gris.
+It became his mission, with a kiss, to let me know that he

 In a moment I found it funny, learning how easy it is for some things not to be missed.